survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 };
 ```

 Babel receives now the target you pass to webpack allowing to fix the behavior.

+{pagebreak}

 Tweak Babel setup, so it matches the fields below.
 The key part is in pushing `react-hot-loader/patch` below `env`:

 **.babelrc**